An Introduction to Doing Business in China 2022Published: December 2021

 - Human Resources and Payroll

 Within these chapters, we discuss a range of different topics that affect doing business in China, including investment models, intellectual property considerations, key taxes applicable for foreign companies, and various types of employment contracts.
-In addition, we examine how business practices have been changed, such as the new requirements on opening bank accounts.
+In addition, we add a new chapter explaining the evolving data and cybersecurity compliance requirements in China.